liquinlab/elm-smile/docs/timeline.md

 <img src="/images/timeline.png" width="500" alt="timeline example" style="margin: auto;">

-Sequential routes are accessed in a chain/timeline.
-Non-sequential ruotes are not part of that timeline.
+Sequential routes are accessed in a timeline.
+Non-sequential routes are not part of that timeline.

 ### The route object